| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Creates a time series prediction object that uses the AutoRegressive Integrated Moving Average (ARIMA).
-It wraps the forecast library.
+Create a time series prediction object based on the AutoRegressive Integrated Moving Average (ARIMA) family.

 Usage